Noise-Robust Estimation of Quantum Observables in Noisy Hardware: Discussion and outlook

+A central observation underlying NRE is that the magnitude of the residual bias of the baseline estimator is correlated with the normalized dispersion of the auxiliary estimator across amplified noise realizations.
+Within the NRE formalism, this dispersion is not merely a heuristic indicator, but a measurable diagnostic of the residual-bias magnitude of the baseline estimator.
+As discussed in Appendix~\ref{sec:ap_residual_bias}, both quantities are governed by the same underlying derivative structure of the auxiliary estimator with respect to the noise scale.
+This provides a natural interpretation of why extrapolation to the $\mathcal{D}\to 0$ limit improves the final estimate.

+Experimentally, we found that NRE consistently outperforms several established noise-agnostic mitigation methods across different noise-amplification settings and for both low-weight observables, such as the TFIM ground-state energy, and high-weight observables, such as the ground-state energy of $\mathrm{H}_4$.
+In the latter case, NRE yields estimates close to chemical accuracy even when the measured energy is strongly suppressed relative to its noiseless value.
+In addition, the second post-processing step not only reduces the residual bias of the baseline estimator but can also reduce its statistical uncertainty by suppressing the influence of baseline realizations with large normalized dispersion.

+Another notable feature of the protocol is its robustness with respect to algorithmic hyperparameters, such as the spacing of the noise levels and the regression strategy used in the final post-processing step.
+In contrast to ZNE, whose performance can depend strongly on the extrapolation model and the choice of noise scale factors, we find that NRE exhibits only weak sensitivity to both the noise-level spacing and the precise form of the regression used to extrapolate to the $\mathcal{D}\!\to\!0$ limit.
+As shown in Appendix~\ref{sec:ap_regression_strategies}, different weighting schemes lead to very similar final estimates over a broad range of parameters.
+At the same time, the present experiments also indicate the limits of the current protocol: in extremely noisy regimes, such as those shown in Figs.~\ref{fig:NRE_on_Garnet}(e) and \ref{fig:NRE_Benchmarks_H4}(e), the accuracy of the final estimation is reduced, although NRE still remains more reliable than the alternative methods considered in this work.

-We also note that our experiments presented in this paper did \textit{not} involve additional error reduction methods such as readout error mitigation \cite{Nachman_2020, Nation_2021}, randomized compiling \cite{Akel_2021}, or dynamical decoupling \cite{Ezzell_2023}.
+We also note that our experiments presented in this paper did \textit{not} involve additional error reduction methods such as readout error mitigation \cite{Nachman_2020, Nation_2021, Yang_2022}, randomized compiling \cite{Akel_2021}, or dynamical decoupling \cite{Ezzell_2023}.
 This demonstrates that, in the presented experiments, NRE functioned as a stand-alone error mitigation method capable of providing accurate estimations.

-In other words, the methodology was at least partially effective in handling readout and coherent errors, as these errors also influenced the noise-canceling circuit, and their effects were largely canceled out.
-Nevertheless, incorporating additional error suppression techniques is expected to further enhance the performance of NRE, enabling error mitigation for deeper circuits.
+This indicates that NRE can already provide accurate estimations as a stand-alone mitigation protocol, even in the presence of readout errors and coherent error sources.
+Because these error sources affect both the target and noise-canceling circuits, part of their effect can be absorbed into the auxiliary-estimator construction and subsequent post-processing.
+Nevertheless, combining NRE with dedicated error-suppression techniques is expected to further improve performance, especially for deeper circuits.
 Combining NRE with other error suppression methods represents a promising avenue for improving its effectiveness.